Models

 The DP model for the capacitance is defined by

-\langle i_C \rangle(k) = \frac{1+jb}{a} \ \langle v_C \rangle(k) + \langle i_{C,equiv} \rangle(k-1)
+$$\langle i_C \rangle(k) = \frac{1+jb}{a} \ \langle v_C \rangle(k) + \langle i_{C,equiv} \rangle(k-1)$$

 with

-a = \frac{\Delta t}{2C}, \qquad
+$$a = \frac{\Delta t}{2C}, \qquad

-b = \frac{\Delta t \omega}{2}
+b = \frac{\Delta t \omega}{2}$$

-\langle i_{C,equiv} \rangle(k-1) = - \frac{1-jb}{a} \ \langle v_C \rangle(k-1) - \langle i_C \rangle(k-1)
+$$\langle i_{C,equiv} \rangle(k-1) = - \frac{1-jb}{a} \ \langle v_C \rangle(k-1) - \langle i_C \rangle(k-1)$$

 RL-series element